-The Bees of the BC coastal region
+The Bees of the Pacific Northwest

 Bees are capable of seeing ultraviolet light, which is invisible to humans.
-They is capable of navigating by ultraviolet light, which even penetrates cloud cover.
+They are capable of navigating by ultraviolet light, which even penetrates cloud cover.
 Honey bees also use the sun as a reference point to communicate to others the angle of flight to be followed to arrive at newly discovered nectar bearing flowers.

 They occur on all continents except Antarctica.
 They are most frequent in hot, arid habitats.
 There are about 3500 species in North America.
 All live on nectar and pollen.
 We need them, without them plant pollination would be difficult and time consuming.
-One third of our food production directly depends on insect pollination, and bees are our most productive pollinators.
+One third of our food production directly depends on insect pollination, and they are our most productive pollinators.
 They have a long tongue called a proboscis that allows them to drink the nectar from deep within blossoms.
 Honeybees are social insects that live in hives.
 The hive consists of a single queen, a few hundred drones, and thousands of workers.

 The workers are all female, and they do almost everything for the hive.
 From her birth to her death 45 days later, the worker is responsible for everything, feeding the larvae, tending to the queen, cleaning the hive, collecting food, guarding the colony and building honeycomb.